 One thing they all had in common was a variable interest rate and a 0.25% autopay discount.
 Let’s dig into how these borrowers were able to score such a low interest rate.

-First, I’d like to repeat that if you’re reading this in 2020, most federal loans are currently at 0% interest.
+First, I’d like to reiterate that if you’re reading this in 2021, most federal loans are currently at 0% interest until the end of January, 2022.
 If you’ve not taken out private loans or refinanced at any point, stick with what you’ve got!
 It’s a great deal for as long as it lasts.

 Also, if you are pursuing Public Service Loan Forgiveness (PSLF), you absolutely do not want to refinance your student loans.
 Doing so would make you ineligible for the program.